COVESA/vehicle_signal_interface/core/README.md

 In the current implementation, the domain values that are passed into most of the functions are not used as part of the signal hash.
 This will also be fixed in later revisions of the code.

+### Building

+Building this code is very straight forward.
+Merely copy all of the source file into a directory and assuming you have a Linux development environment (i.e. with gcc, make, ar, etc.) all you need to do is type "make".
+By default, everything will be compiled and all of the executables linked.
+At that point, you are ready to go.

+There are multiple make recipes which are useful and these can be easily seen in the "Makefile".